Who We Are

 In 1988 a group of dynamic women formed the Halifax Cornwallis Progress Club, a Chapter of the Canadian Progress Club.
 Although a chapter of the national body, our Club is a separate entity and sponsors local charities besides the Canadian Progress Charitable Foundation/Special Olympics.
 The Club’s main charity is Phoenix Youth Programs, a shelter and crisis centre for homeless youth, both female and male, and supports other local charities on an annual basis through our Charitable Grant Program.
 Past recipients of grants have included: Special Olympics Nova Scotia, Homebridge Youth Services, Alice Housing, Adsum House and other community organizations.

-We also host Girl’s Night Out, Get Up and Dance and many other small fundraisers throughout the year to help with our other efforts.
+We also host Girl’s Night Out and many other small fundraisers throughout the year to help with our other efforts.
 Each year we give out grants to several charitable organizations in our community.

 Community Service is also a large part of what we do.
 With over 1,300 hours per year in volunteer work by our members we are able to contribute to a variety of organizations.
 You might find our members volunteering at Special Olympics events, helping to feed the hungry at church dinners, singing Christmas carols to the Veterans at Camp Hill, cooking or baking with Phoenix Youth, or filling Christmas stockings for those in need.